thirdweb-dev/typescript-sdk/README.md

 import { ThirdwebSDK } from "@thirdweb-dev/sdk";

 /
-// load your private key in a secure way (env variable, never commited to git) const privateKey = process.env.PRIVATE_KEY;
+// load your private key in a secure way (env variable, never committed to git) const privateKey = process.env.PRIVATE_KEY;
 // instantiate the SDK based on your private key, with the desired chain to connect to const sdk = ThirdwebSDK.fromPrivateKey(privateKey, "polygon");